Inheritance in domestic relationships and stepchildren

 But, if the domestic partnership remains undissolved at the time of death of the natural parent, again by analogy with the position at common law, the relationship of affinity between stepparent and stepchild continues.

-Appeal to the Court of Appeal
+What the Court of Appeal said

 1. Bail v Scott-Mackenzie VSC 563